When you use Microsoft Outlook together with Microsoft Office 365, you experience one or more of the following symptoms:

 2695805 How to troubleshoot performance issues in Outlook 2010

 940226 How to troubleshoot performance issues in Outlook 2007

 If the issue persists, go to step 3.

-With many items in a Cached mode .ost file or .pst file folders, Outlook performance issues may occur
+2768656 Outlook performance issues when there are too many items or folders in a Cached mode .ost or .pst file folder

-- Disable Lync Online integration.
-If Outlook is integrated with Lync Online in your Office 365 environment, the integration may affect Outlook’s performance.
-To disable Lync Online integration with Outlook, follow these steps:
+Disable Skype for Business Online (formerly Lync Online) integration.
+If Outlook is integrated with Skype for Business Online in your Office 365 environment, the integration may affect Outlook’s performance.
+To disable Skype for Business Online integration with Outlook, follow these steps:

 Open Lync, click the gear icon () in the upper-right corner, point to Tools, and then click Options.

 Click Personal, and then clear the check boxes in the Personal information manager area.